althonos/InstaLooter/docs/ISSUE_TEMPLATE.md

 ## Error description - installation

 *If you have an issue with installation, make sure you use a recent `setuptools` version before filing a bug !
-If the error is still there, describe the command you used to install, and make sure you reported your environment in details.*
+If the error is still there, describe the command you used to install, and make sure you reported your environment in details.
+In particular, if you encounter a critical error with the CLI, please post the program output when running with the `--traceback` flag.*

 ## Error description - runtime